-Aside from streamlining its indicators, another significant feature of the amended 2014-2016 NAPWPS was its convergence with development.2 It featured the inclusion of the Payapa at Masaganang Pamayanan (PAMANA) program of the Philippine government that ought to be harmonized with the Gender and Development (GAD) plans and budgets of conflict-affected areas or communities vulnerable to conflict.
-Achievements during this phase of the NAPWPS included the inclusion of gender provisions in the peace agreement between the Philippine Government and the Moro Islamic Liberation Front (MILF), a historic milestone marked by the first and only woman Chief Negotiator signing the peace agreement with a rebel group.
-Additionally, it witnessed the adoption of the initial Regional Action Plan on Women, Peace, and Security (RAPWPS) in the Autonomous Region in Muslim Mindanao (ARMM).3
+Aside from streamlining its indicators, another significant feature of the amended 2014-2016 NAPWPS was its convergence with development.
+It featured the inclusion of the PAMANA program of the Philippine government that ought to be harmonized with the GAD plans and budgets of conflict-affected areas or communities vulnerable to conflict.
+Achievements during this phase of the NAPWPS included the inclusion of gender provisions in the peace agreement between the Philippine Government and the MILF, a historic milestone marked by the first and only woman Chief Negotiator signing the peace agreement with a rebel group.
+Additionally, it witnessed the adoption of the initial RAPWPS in the ARMM.

-Building on the successes of the NAPWPS thus far, the third generation of NAPWPS incorporated "key recommendations made in the 2015 Global Study on the Implementation of UNSCR 1325 such as the prioritization of conflict prevention, framing women peace and security from a human rights perspective, participation and leadership of women in all levels of the peace project, transitional justice, inclusive and participatory localization efforts, combating extremism by supporting women peacebuilders, multi-level and multi-stakeholder approach to implementation, and financing initiatives aimed at materializing women, peace and security" (NAPWPS 2017-2022).4
+Building on the successes of the NAPWPS thus far, the third generation of NAPWPS incorporated "key recommendations made in the 2015 Global Study on the Implementation of United Nations Security Council Resolution (UNSCR) 1325 such as the prioritization of conflict prevention, framing women peace and security from a human rights perspective, participation and leadership of women in all levels of the peace project, transitional justice, inclusive and participatory localization efforts, combating extremism by supporting women peacebuilders, multi-level and multi-stakeholder approach to implementation, and financing initiatives aimed at materializing women, peace and security" (NAPWPS 2017-2022).